AbhiK002/blappy-fird/DOCUMENTATION.md

 - `DEFAULT_PILLAR_DOWN`: path to the default green pillar (pointing up) image file
 - `PLAY_BUTTON`: path to the PLAY button image file
 - `EXIT_BUTTON`: path to the EXIT button image file
+- `HELP`: path to the help image that shows how the user can play the game (right click/spacebar)
+- `LOGO`: path to the logo image file of the game

 ```python
 from pathlib import Path